wyvern8/akamai-nginx/README.md

 test/criteria/*.spec-int.js
 test/behaviors/*.spec-int.js
 ```
-Each integration test should verify the behavior/criteria results in the expected response from the docker-compose in this repo, and are a prerequisite for a pull request to be accepted.
+Each integration test should verify the behavior/criteria results in the expected response from the docker-compose in this repo.

 Framework has been put in place to generate lua config based on `/test/**/*.papi.json`.

 The integration Lua config generated consists of predictable path criteria rules to enable targeting of behavior/criteria configs.
 These are generated based on the \*.papi.json files in the test directory.

 Refer to test/_integration* and *.spec-int.js for details and examples.

+Please note that due to the somewhat open-ended possible scenarios that a PAPI response could generate for nginx, this project relies on unit and integration tests to confirm that a given feature is 'working'.

+These tests are therefore a prerequisite for merge of any pull requests.
+Feel free to create an issue for assitance.